dev-bootcamp-2019/final-project-SuperSuperSingh/README.md

 - Serve the UI from IPFS

+- Input validation

 ## Project Requirements
 ### User Interface Requirements
-- [ ] Run the app on a dev server locally for testing/grading
+- [x] Run the app on a dev server locally for testing/grading
-- [ ] You should be able to visit a URL and interact with the application
+- [x] You should be able to visit a URL and interact with the application
-- [ ] App recognizes current account
+- [x] App recognizes current account
-- [ ] Sign transactions using MetaMask or uPort
+- [x] Sign transactions using MetaMask or uPort
-- [ ] Contract state is updated
+- [x] Contract state is updated
-- [ ] Update reflected in UI
+- [x] Update reflected in UI
 ### Test Requirements
-- [ ] Write 5 tests for each contract you wrote
+- [x] Write 5 tests for each contract you wrote
-- [ ] Solidity or JavaScript
+- [x] Solidity or JavaScript
-- [ ] Explain why you wrote those tests
+- [x] Explain why you wrote those tests
-- [ ] Tests run with truffle test
+- [x] Tests run with truffle test
 ### Design Pattern Requirements
-- [ ] Implement a circuit breaker (emergency stop) pattern
+- [x] Implement a circuit breaker (emergency stop) pattern
-- [ ] What other design patterns have you used / not used?
+- [x] What other design patterns have you used / not used?
-- [ ] Why did you choose the patterns that you did?
+- [x] Why did you choose the patterns that you did?
-- [ ] Why not others?
+- [x] Why not others?
 ### Security Tools / Common Attacks
-- [ ] Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
+- [x] Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
-- [ ] Use a library or extend a contract
+- [x] Use a library or extend a contract
-- [ ] Via EthPM or write your own
+- [x] Via EthPM or write your own
 ### Stretch Requirements
 - [ ] Deploy contract on testnet
 - [ ] Use Ethereum Name Service